 To build more agile workforces, forward-thinking businesses are shifting from jobs to skills.
 But how do you find top talent and retain critical skills without overpaying?
 Mercer’s Skills Edge Suite can help.

-Here’s the inconvenient truth: skills that were relevant a year ago are now becoming redundant, and the future of work requires new skills that many businesses don’t even fully understand yet.
+Here’s the inconvenient truth: skills that were relevant a year ago are now becoming redundant.
+The future of work requires new skills that many businesses don’t even fully understand yet.

 That’s where skills-based job redesign comes in.
 Job redesign involves tailoring your employees’ positions to meet evolving business needs, and sits at the very heart of workforce transformation and human capital management.